 Parting Thoughts

-Designing an ADA-compliant bathroom is not only a legal requirement but also a matter of inclusivity and accessibility for all.
+Designing an ADA-compliant bathroom plans is not only a legal requirement but also a matter of inclusivity and accessibility for all.
 By following the guidelines outlined in this guide, you can create a functional and comfortable bathroom that meets the needs of your clients and projects.
 Remember, small adjustments can make a significant difference in ensuring independence and dignity for those with disabilities or mobility challenges.

 FAQs